P&O Ventura Cruise Review – Short Break to Bruges

 We went for dinner in the Saffron Restaurant (Freedom dining 7pm to 10pm), which is one of the main restaurants.
 There are other dining options on board with a wide choice of eating including the Waterside Buffet, Bay Tree Restaurant, Cinnamon Restaurant and the Poolside Grill.
 There are also some speciality dining venues: The Epicurean at The White Room, Sindhu at East, The Glass House and The Beach House.
 We were quite lucky as we were served very quickly without queuing and also got a table for two.
 The menu was varied with rather traditional British dishes, and everything was delicious!

 I had a cold starter of salmon fillet, my main was a portion of chicken with roast potatoes and garlic butter.
 The dessert was a orange chocolate souffle which was fantastic!
 Throughout the dinner there is a sommelier ready to serve you the best glass of wine for your meal.

-After this, we went to listen to the performer Portia Emare, who starred in Mama Mia and The Lion King in London’s West End.
+After this, we went to listen to the performer Portia Emare, who starred in Mamma Mia and The Lion King in London’s West End.
 Her voice was divine, with some great covers of Adele and Beyonce.
-Another good song choice was “New York” by Alicia Keys which a song close to her heart as it was the city where her career started.
+Another good song choice was “New York” by Alicia Keys which was a song close to her heart as it was the city where her career started.
 Whilst watching Portia I tried another cocktail, However I have to say the service was quite slow.
-After this we went to the main buffet for a late snack and a fruity tea before bed.
+After this we went to the main buffet for a late snack and a fruit tea before bed.